Sneaky Sasquatch: Jobs

-Sasquatch can hijack the bus and after 15 real life minutes of driving it, the next day he can come back and the bus driver will say Sasquatch helped him have time to earn a medical diploma by hijacking the bus.
-And then the bus driver will give Sasquatch a bus driver disguise and Sasquatch will be the new bus driver.
+Sasquatch can hijack the bus, and after 15 real-life minutes of driving it, the next day he can come back, and the bus driver will say Sasquatch helped him have time to earn a medical diploma by hijacking the bus.
+And then the bus driver will give Sasquatch a bus driver disguise, and Sasquatch will be the new bus driver.

 Property

 The money can be spent to buy multiple vehicles: cars, motorbikes, and boats, and then to upgrade and customize them.
 Additionally, Sasquatch can expand his house and buy new furniture, purchase additional houses in other parts of the map, or buy some expensive vanity outfits and accessories.

 Businesses

 There are two different businesses Sasquatch can invest in, in order to gain a passive income later.
-These businesses include a private campground on a small island, and a spaghetti delivery service in the town.
+These businesses include a private campground on a small island and a spaghetti delivery service in the town.

 Seasonal events

 There are two seasonal events.
-The winter holidays event adds additional prizes for the snowball fights mini-game and the snowman building activity.
+The winter holiday event adds additional prizes for the snowball fight mini-game and the snowman building activity.

 The Halloween event features trick-or-treating with dressing into multiple outfits, and several Halloween-themed mini-quests.

 The prizes for both events are candies, which can be exchanged for corresponding holiday costumes, and decorations for Sasquatch's house.
 Both events can be started for a day at any time of the year by finding a certain character and paying them.